Al Jazeera Media Network: Finances and independence

-AJMN receives public funding from the Qatari government and is chartered as a "private foundation for public benefit" under Qatari law.
-Some scholars and media outlets argued that the government of Qatar has a degree of editorial influence over its content, particularly over its Arabic language reporting.
-However, AJMN maintains that "its reporting is not directed or controlled by the Qatari government nor does it reflect any government viewpoint."
+Al Jazeera has historically operated with an unusual level of editorial freedom compared with other broadcasters in the Arab world.
+However, some scholars have argued that the Qatar government has a degree of editorial influence over its content, particularly over its Arabic-language reporting.
+AJMN maintains that "its reporting is not directed or controlled by the Qatari government nor does it reflect any government viewpoint."
 While there is evidence supporting Al Jazeera's claims of editorial independence, the network enjoys only relative autonomy: it is not government-controlled, yet it remains government-owned.
+Most sources agree that Al Jazeera's English-language reporting is more objective and independent than its Arabic-language reporting.
+Al Jazeera English has developed its own internal editorial guidelines and is editorially independent from Al Jazeera Arabic.
+Al Jazeera Arabic do not have a style guide, whereas Al Jazeera English has an extensive internal guidelines with more than 20,000 words.

-Critics have argued that its Arabic-language coverage in particular is influenced by Qatari foreign policy, often framing events in ways favourable to the government's aims, such as its coverage of the Iraq War and the Arab Spring.
-It has been alleged that in its domestic Arabic-language coverage, criticism of the ruling Qatari regime is censored.
-It's reporting on domestic issues in Qatar regarding the Al Thani Royal Family and internal Qatari affairs—such as the country's treatment of domestic workers, most recently during the 2022 World Cup games—has also been scrutinized.
+Scholars have argued that its Arabic-language coverage in particular is influenced by Qatari foreign policy, often framing events in ways favourable to the government's aims, such as its coverage of the Iraq War and the Arab Spring.
+Some critics have argued that while network is often critical of many countries and institutions in its coverage, it avoids criticizing the government of Qatar, except for some rare instances on its English-language services.
+Up until 2011, Al Jazeera maintained that it could not ignore more pressing crises in Egypt, Saudi Arabia, Iraq, Syria, or Gaza in favor of concentrating on Qatar's trivial affairs.
 Other authors have argued that Qatar does not have firm editorial control of Al Jazeera's Arabic coverage and that it largely operates independently, and that its coverage sometimes goes against Qatar's foreign policy.
-Most sources agree that Al Jazeera's English- language reporting is more objective and independent than its Arabic-language reporting.
-Al Jazeera English has developed its own internal editorial guidelines and is editorially independent from Al Jazeera Arabic.
+Its reporting on domestic issues in Qatar regarding the Al Thani Royal Family and internal Qatari affairs—such as the country's treatment of domestic workers, most recently during the 2022 World Cup games—has also been scrutinized.